Boris Eifman: Biography

 Eifman's interest in dramatic subjects for his choreography places his work in a long-standing Russian tradition.
 This tradition dates back to the 18th century, and the foundation of the Russian school of ballet by disciples of Jean-Georges Noverre.
 Eifman has said, "the type of philosophical theater that I am working to create was not born in the Soviet Union...That's an idea that belongs to Noverre."

 The choreographer has stated that his work for his own company can be divided into three periods: "the Soviet period, the perestroika era, and the last 10 years."
 During the first period, he worked mostly without government subsidy and was subject to strict censorship.
 In spite of these restrictions, however, he won a popular following by choreographing to rock 'n roll music (Pink Floyd) and dared to address controversial themes.
 The authorities suggested that he emigrate, but he did not wish to leave St. Petersburg.
 During the second period, which began with his 1987 ballet The Master and Margarita and overlapped with perestroika, Eifman enjoyed more artistic freedom.
 His company made its first international tour, to Paris, in 1989.
-The third period began in 1996, when impresario Sergei Danilian approached him leading to the Eifman Ballet's US debut in 1998.
+The third period began in 1996, when impresario Sergei Danilian approached him leading to the Eifman Ballet's US debut in 1998.The company made their first appearance at the London Coliseum arranged by Gavin Roebuck in 2012.